Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations

-In order to compare and discuss the evolution of inhomogeneous perturbations in GR and in the Jordan frame of $f\left(R\right)$ gravity, in this section we consider a cosmological dust ($p=0$) in the LTB geometry within the framework of a modified gravity scenario, and we follow the same perturbation approach developed in \prettyref{sec:pert-approach-GR}.
+In this section, we compare and discuss the evolution of inhomogeneous perturbations in GR and in the Jordan frame of $f\left(R\right)$ gravity, considering again a cosmological dust ($p=0$) in the LTB geometry.
+A complete general solution in linear perturbation theory within the metric $f\left(R\right)$ gravity was developed in \citep{Song:2006ej,Hu:2007nk,Hu:2007pj}.
+Instead of proceeding with a fourth-order cosmological dynamics, here we work in the equivalent Jordan frame $f\left(R\right)$ gravity.
+Furthermore, as a particular case, we focus on spherically symmetric perturbations, following the same perturbation approach developed in \prettyref{sec:pert-approach-GR} by using the metric decomposition in Eq.~\eqref{eq:metric-decomposition}.
 Hence, we split the metric functions $\alpha$ and $\beta$, the energy density $\rho$, and the scalar field $\phi$ into background terms plus linear corrections as

-We also require that inhomogeneities are much smaller than respective background terms.
+We also require again that inhomogeneities are much smaller than respective background terms.

+It should be stressed that, in the Jordan frame, we can not use the LTB metric in the simpler form \eqref{eq:LTBmetric-GR-simpler}, but we refer to the original LTB line element \eqref{eq:LTBmetric}.
+Thus, the two degrees of freedom of the perturbed metric are given by $\alpha\left(t,r\right)$ and $\beta\left(t,r\right)$; we no longer refer to $a\left(t,r\right)$ and $K^{2}\left(r\right)$, as in the GR scenario.

 Note that the background quantities $\bar{\alpha}$ and $\bar{\beta}$ are related to the scale factor $\bar{a}$, since we want to reproduce a flat FLRW geometry at the zeroth-order perturbation.
 Then, comparing a flat FLRW metric with the LTB line element in the form given by Eq.~\eqref{eq:LTBmetric}, it is straightforward to show that